uri-interop/interface/README.md

 ### Why `$userInfo` and not `$userinfo`?

 Among the researched projects, most used camel-casing for this property and/or its associated methods, rather than all lower case.

+### Why is WHATWG-URL not included here?

+Earlier drafts of these standard interfaces included a [WHATWG-URL][] marker.
+However, there are enough differences between [WHATWG-URL][] and the [RFC 3986][]-like behaviors of the researched projects to warrant exclusion from this standard.

 * * *